Politically Correct Biblical Language

 This new CCP revised edition comes from the University of Electronic Science and Technology Press, responsible for updating the Standard English Version of the Bible.
 The textbook aims to teach "professional ethics and law" to the students of secondary vocational schools.
 Needless to say, Christians in China are upset about the change.
 Only CCP can publish or approve bibles.

-Now comes a story in the US from Salon - When Evangelical Snowflakes Censor the Bible.
+Then comes a story in the US from Salon - When Evangelical Snowflakes Censor the Bible.
 The article references research by Samuel Perry, published in the Journal of the American Academy of Religion, referring to changes make in the English Standard Version of the Bible to make the language more politically correct or at least more palatable - Whitewashing Evangelical Scripture: The Case of Slavery and Antisemitism in the English Standard Version.

 “Slavery” and references to “the Jews” are seen as a bit too old school.
 Best to use more PC terms and ideas.
 From the Salon piece -